MikeTaylor/palaeo-vo/vo-manuscript.md

 ### Applications of this work

 Beyond the simple need to measure angles of inclinations against an objectively defined baseline, there are biological questions for which we cannot give a well-defined answer except in the context of a well-defined vertebral orientation.
 For example, although the spinal cord does not completely fill the neural canal in most vertebrates, the cross-sectional area of the neural canal does vary in concert with the cross-sectional area of the spinal cord.
 This allows us to estimate serial variation in spinal cord diameter, and to make inferences regarding gross patterns of limb use in extinct animals, including dinosaurs (Giffin 1990, 1992, 1995a, b).
-These estimates and inferences depend on the cross-sectional area of the neural canal, which varies depending on how a vertebra is oriented when the measurement is taken.
+These estimates and inferences depend on the cross-sectional area of the neural canal — but this varies depending on how a vertebra is oriented when the measurement is taken.
 In most cases, the "neural canal is horizontal" approach will also be the approach that maximizes the cross-sectional area of the neural canal as seen from cranial or caudal.
 If the neural canal and long axis of the centrum are not orthogonal, orienting the vertebra according to the long axis of the centrum or verticality of the articular faces will result in a decreased apparent diameter of the neural canal.
 This is true even in vertebrae with cranio-caudally short centra, such as the proximal caudals of many sauropod dinosaurs (Figure N).

 ---